signum-network/signum-pool/README.md

 You will need to wait some blocks before miners start to show their capacity

+## Configuration

+You need to modify the `pool.properties` file to suit your needs.
+Properties are explained in that file.

 ### MariaDB backend (optional, advanced users)
  In addition to the above steps: